 Do note that the Platinum Card® from American Express does have a pretty hefty annual fee of $550 (See Rates & Fees) and it isn’t waived the first year.
 You’re also required to pay your balance in full each billing cycle.
 However, a lot of travelers find that the fee is more than worth it with all of the perks and benefits you receive throughout the year, particularly if you’re a frequent luxury traveler.

 Capital One Venture Rewards Credit Card

 What if you’re a cardholder that doesn’t want to worry about meeting large spending thresholds in order to receive a bonus, or if you don’t want to worry about spending categories at all?
 What if you just want to earn the miles by going about your normal, everyday spending?

 But the ease of earning is the stand-out feature on this card.
-You receive 2X miles on every purchase, any time, anywhere, uncapped forever.
-The annual fee is tiny, too, at only $95.
-Plus, it’s waived the first year.
+You receive 2X miles on every purchase, any time, anywhere.
+There is a $95 annual fee but you don’t have to worry about foreign transaction fees.

 Bottom Line When Earning Miles on Holiday Shopping